Aman34772/devTinder/homework.md

 make a test api call

 make right logic to handle get ,post ,patch,delete API calls and test them on postman

+explore routing and use of ?,(),*,+ in the routes
+Use of regex

+use of regex in routes /a/, /.*fly$/ reading the query params  in the routes

+//dynamic routes